DHTMLX/gantt-docs/data/api/gantt_addcalendar.md

 @example:

-// adding a previosuly created calendar gantt.addCalendar(calendar);
+// adding a previously created calendar gantt.addCalendar(calendar);

 // adding a calendar with a new config